 But what if there was a low‐cost, side‐effect‐free way of managing ADHD symptoms?
-An approach that has helped many kids feel more calm, focused and attentive— without meds.
+An approach that has helped many kids feel more calm, focused, and attentive— without meds.

+More outdoor activities in nature turns out to be a great way to help kids focus.
 Researchers at the University of Illinois reported that exposure to nature during after-school and weekend activities may be widely effective in reducing attention deficit symptoms in children.
-The authors asked the parents of 322 boys and 84 girls who had been diagnosed with ADHD about their children's symptoms after participating in a wide range of activities, some of which were conducted indoors, others were in outdoor spaces without much greenery such as parking lots and downtown areas, and some in natural outdoor settings such as a tree-lined street, backyard, or park.
-The authors found that green outdoor activities were beneficial in reducing ADHD symptoms among both boys and girls.
+The authors asked the parents of 322 boys and 84 girls who had been diagnosed with ADHD about their children's symptoms after participating in a wide range of activities.
+Some of the activities were conducted indoors.
+Others were in outdoor spaces without much greenery such as parking lots and downtown areas.
+And some in natural outdoor settings such as a tree-lined street, backyard, or park.

-In another study (published in the journal Applied Psychology: Health and Well-Being) researchers examined whether children's routine exposures to greenspace, experienced through everyday play settings, led to ongoing reductions in ADHD symptoms.
+In another study (published in the journal Applied Psychology: Health and Well-Being) researchers looked at whether children's routine exposures to greenspace, experienced through everyday play settings, led to ongoing reductions in ADHD symptoms.
 The study found that everyday play settings made a difference in overall symptom severity in children with ADHD.
 And that children with ADHD who play regularly in green play settings have milder symptoms than children who play in built outdoor and indoor settings.
 Interestingly, the apparent advantage of green spaces is true only for relatively open green settings.